sergiocortessat/Capstone-Director-schools/README.md

 # Capstone Project - Director Of Schools

 Capstone project.
-Clinet has requested a page to find schools within the areas, which minimizes the effort of parents and guarantee simplified searches that fits their  needs appliying different filters such as Region, City and Zipcode
+Clinet has requested a page to find schools within the areas, which minimizes the effort of parents and guarantee simplified searches that fits their needs appliying different filters such as Region, City and Zipcode.
+The pages follow the desgin pattern of PatashuleKE.
+More information below

 ## Main Page
 ![screenshot](./screenshot.png)